This article is part of the Beginner’s Guide to Elvish series:

 4. Multiple values

-Something worth remarking with the behavior of *.jpg
+Something worth remarking with the behavior of *.jpg is that it evaluates to

 multiple values.
 This means that it becomes multiple elements in a list,